davidzoufaly/finance-mgn/README.md

        4. Generate a JSON key, which will be downloaded automatically.
        5. Place the JSON file in the root folder of this project.

    Note: Some data sources must be configured.
-These can be FIO Bank, AIR Bank, or a custom source (e.g., parsing transaction PDFs from other banks).
+These can be Fio Bank, Air Bank, or a custom source (e.g., parsing transaction PDFs from other banks).

-4. **FIO Bank (Optional)**
+4. **Fio Bank (Optional)**

    1. Go to your internet banking settings -> API.
    2. Create a new token.